Michigan Drivers can now avoid points

 - Received a ticket that is not eligible for the program.

-Michigan drivers can benefit from having points removed.
+Michigan drivers will benefit from having points off their record.

 Click the link to see what happens if you have to participate in the Michigan Drivers Responsibility Program.
-Michigan drivers may incur additional fines if they accumulate a lot of points on their driving record.
-Michigan drivers insurance will also not be affected if the points do not show up on their record.
+Drivers may incur additional fines if they accumulate More points on their driving record and drivers insurance will not go up if the points do not show up on their record.